algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

         [Txn.on_completion() == OnComplete.DeleteApplication, handle_deleteapp],
         [Txn.on_completion() == OnComplete.NoOp, handle_noop]
     )
-    # Mode.Application specifies that this is a smart contract

     return compileTeal(program, Mode.Application, version=5)

 def clear_state_program():
     program = Return(Int(1))
-    # Mode.Application specifies that this is a smart contract
     return compileTeal(program, Mode.Application, version=5)

 # print out the results